Natural Reweighted Wake-Sleep: Fisher Information Matrix for Helmholtz Machines

 \begin{proposition} Let $\mathcal G$ be a directed acyclic graphical model, whose variables are grouped in layers such that each node from the $i$-th layer has parent nodes from the $(i-1)$-th layer only.
-The Fisher information matrix associated to the joint probability distribution $p$ that factorizes as the product of conditional distribution according to $\mathcal G$ has a block-diagonal structure, with blocks for each hidden unit of size equal to the number of parent nodes. \end{proposition} The proof of this result is based on a generalization of Lemma 1 from \cite{ay2002locality}, see also Appendix~\ref{sec:fishersbn} for more details.
+The FIM associated to the joint probability distribution $p$ that factorizes as the product of conditional distributions according to $\mathcal G$ has a block-diagonal structure, with one block for each hidden unit of size equal to the number of parent nodes. \end{proposition} The proof of this result, that we omit here, is based on a generalization of Theorem 1 from \cite{ay2020locality}, see also Lemma 1 in \cite{ay2002locality}, where the locality of natural gradient is studied from a theoretical perspective, without applications to algorithm design.